quixio/quix-samples/python/transformations/empty-template-new/README.md

 # Python transformation

-This is an example of how to transform data on the fly between source and destination.
+[This project](https://github.com/quixio/quix-library/tree/main/python/transformations/empty-template-new){target="_blank"} is an example of how to transform data on the fly between source and destination.

-The default implementation passes data from source to destination and prints content to console output.
-Insert any Python code to transform data on the fly.
+The default implementation subscribes to data from the source and publishes to the destination as-well-as printing content to console output.

+Modify the Python code to transform your data on the fly.

+## How to run

+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Library to use this project.

+Clicking `Edit code` on the library item, forks the project to your own Git repo so you can customize it before deploying.

 ## Environment variables